 Best Screen Protectors For The Fujifilm X-T3

-ExpertShield makes my favorite screen protectors and they are the brand I use on almost every camera.
-They have a lifetime warranty and they do honor it and their customer service is very good and quick.
-Highly recommend these.
+ExpertShield makes my favorite screen protectors, and they are the brand I use on almost every camera.
+They honor and honor a lifetime warranty, and their customer service is very good and quick.
+I highly recommend these.

-There are three types they offer, Crystal Clear, Anti-Glare, and Glass.
+They offer three types: Crystal Clear, Anti-Glare, and Glass.

 Crystal Clear is what you’re used to.
-Anti-Glare is similar to crystal clear in terms of thickness but doesn’t glare.
-It will reduce the LCD output quality though.
-The Glass is thicker and these do last the longest from my experience.
+Anti-glare is similar to crystal clear in terms of thickness but doesn’t glare.
+However, it will reduce the LCD output quality.
+The glass is thicker, and these last the longest, in my experience.

 ExpertShield Screen Protector Crystal Clear at – Amazon |